Mechanics of Life: Movement, Mobility and Me Mechanics of Life: Movement, Mobility and Me

 PROJECT INFO

-The Mechanics of Life is an ingenious collaboration that brings together engineers at the University of Leeds and internationally renowned creatives at Northern Ballet to engage a diverse audience with the mechanics of movement through inspirational dance.
+‘Mechanics of Life’ is an ingenious collaboration that brings together engineers from the University of Leeds, artists from Northern Ballet, and educators and young people from Batley Girls’ High School to explore the mechanics of movement through dance.

 Year